I have actually visited Los Angeles on three separate occasions.

 If you choose to drive, make sure you have a GPS or smartphone with Google Maps.
 I guarantee you will need it!
 Driving in LA is no cup of tea – there will be numerous times when you’ll hop from one massive 10-lane highway to another, and you will need a way of knowing which lane you should be in to take each exit.

-If you’re not keen on navigating the highways by car, then the easiest way to see LA in a short amount of time would be to do a day tour.
-These tours offer pick up from LAX airport hotels around 9AM daily:
+If you’re not keen on navigating the highways by car, then the easiest way to see LA in a short amount of time would be to book a LA iconic sights day tour.

 Start with the Chinese Theatre, which has Asian-influenced architecture that looks almost out of place in its American surroundings.
 The theatre opened in 1927, and has since been the location for the biggest stars of Hollywood to place their handprints in wet concrete out front.
 I found it really interesting to spot the handprints of stars that have been set there for decades.